data-miner00/book/contents/programming/a-list-of-quines.md

   - quines
   - cheatsheet
 directory: programming
-updatedAt: 2022-03-29T13:33:30.485Z
+updatedAt: 2023-07-15T13:17:10.163Z
 createdAt: 2021-10-31T13:33:30.485Z
 ---

 A quine is a piece of code that upon executing will **produce itself** as the output.
-A quine is _idempotent_.
-The result will remain exactly the same no matter how much time you execute it.
-They are also known as self-replicating programs or self-copying programs.
+A quine is _idempotent_ as its result will remain exactly the same no matter how much time you execute it.
+Quine are also known as self-replicating programs or self-copying programs.

 ## Gallery of Quines

-Here are a collection of quines with different programming languages that I've collected through the internet.
+Here is a collection of quines in different programming languages that I've collected from the internet.

 ### C implementation